Wallace Rockhole (Northern Territory) – E.coli

 “It is my opinion that any value above 0.5 mg/L is totally unacceptable and a potential health risk.
 Where such values are maintained over days, weeks or even months, as indeed is indicated by the data you sent to me, these represent a significant health risk to all consumers.
 While consumers may not experience any short term health effects the result of longer term exposure to elevated levels of aluminium in potable waters may be a significant increase in the body burden of aluminium in these individuals.
 This artificially increased body burden will not return to ‘normal’ levels when the Al content of the potable water returns to normal but will act as a new platform level from which the Al body burden will continue to increase with age.

-Wallace Rockhole (Northern Territory) – Turbidity
+Wallace Rockhole (South Australia) – Turbidity

 2010/11: Wallace Rockhole Turbidity 36.7NTU